 b makes all accidentals big, s makes them all small.
 By default, big ones are used unless unaltered spacing doesn't provide enough space.
-Thus the default behavior may cause a mixture of big and small accidentals, and in fact is not recommended.
+Thus the default behavior may cause a mixture

 If transposing, then the relative accidental convention should be used, indicated by r.
 The default is the normal, absolute convention.